Ashish-Sunil-Vaidya/MERN/README.md

-# MERN
+# Workout Companion

--  A simple app made to demonstrate CRUD operations and user authentication
+-  This is a simple workout companion app that allows users to create and track their workouts.
+My First Full Stack App.
--  v1.0.0
+-  v2.0.0